bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Conditional Comments</h4>

 Conditional comments are also handled differently in Haml.
-To create a conditional comment use square brackets, &lbrack;&rbrack;, around the condition.
+To create a conditional comment use square brackets, ][, around the condition.
 These square brackets need to be placed directly after the forward slash.

 **Haml**

 +---+----------------------------------------------------------------------+
- 1  /&lbrack;if lt IE 9&rbrack;
+ 1  /]if lt IE 9[

  2  %script{:src => "html5shiv.js"}